Tuesday, August 18, 2026

 NVIDIA official — first-hand confirmation of roadmap / product.

-Official disclosureSlicast · July 14, 2026 · US · Source: NVIDIA Blog
+Official disclosureSlicast · July 19, 2026 · US · Source: NVIDIA Blog

-The nature of AI workloads has fundamentally changed.
-Traditional web, search and software-as-a-service workloads were relatively predictable, with users loading pages, refreshing feeds or updating business records following similar software paths with scaling achieved by adding more of the same servers.
-In contrast, agents can reason, plan, call tools, spin up specialist subagents and manage massive context across multi-turn workflows, turning a single request into a distributed computing problem that can span hundreds of subagents, thousands of tasks and multiple large language models running across GPUs, CPUs, DPUs and storage systems.
+Leading companies and inference providers are already seeing the compounding value of NVIDIA's inference software stack on Blackwell.
+Traditional web, search and software-as-a-service workloads were relatively predictable, with users loading pages or updating records through similar software paths.
+But agents can reason, plan, call tools, spin up specialist subagents and manage massive context across multi-turn workflows, turning a single request into a distributed computing problem that can span hundreds of subagents, thousands of tasks and multiple large language models running across GPUs, CPUs, DPUs and storage systems.
 The software stack determines whether that complexity turns into wasted capacity or lower cost per token.

 Read the original